 In the fourth quarter of fiscal 2012, the Company recorded a sale of certain mechanical movements that had been written down in the previous year.
 As a result, the Company recorded a pre-tax net profit of \$2.3 million related to those movements.
-In the fourth quarter of fiscal 2011, the Company recorded a non-cash charge of \$24.1 million to write-down certain inventories to market value, primarily inventories of certain non-core gold watches and related parts and mechanical movements.
-For more information regarding these inventory related charges, see "Critical Accounting Policies and Estimates - Inventories."

 Since a substantial amount of the Company's product costs are incurred in Swiss francs, fluctuations in the U.S. dollar/Swiss franc exchange rate can impact the Company's cost of goods sold and, therefore, its gross margins.
 The Company reduces its exposure to the Swiss franc exchange rate risk through a hedging program.
 Under the hedging program, the Company manages most of its foreign currency exposures on a consolidated basis, which allows it to net certain exposures and take advantage of natural offsets.
 In the event these exposures do not offset, the Company has the ability to hedge its Swiss franc purchases using a combination of forward contracts and purchased currency options.
-The Company's hedging program had the effect of reducing the exchange rate impact on product costs and gross margins for fiscal years 2013, 2012 and 2011.
+The Company's hedging program had mitigated the impact of the exchange rate fluctuations on product costs and gross margins for fiscal years 2014, 2013 and 2012.

 Selling, General and Administrative ("SG&A") Expenses.
 The Company's SG&A expenses consist primarily of marketing, selling, distribution, general and administrative expenses.
-In fiscal 2013 and 2012, the Company recorded a \$3.0 million pre-tax charge related to donations made to the Movado Group Foundation.
-In fiscal 2011, the Company recorded a non-cash pre-tax charge of \$3.1 million related to the write-down of certain assets related to intangible assets, tooling costs and trade booths for the Basel Fair.
-In fiscal 2011, the Company also recorded a benefit of \$4.3 million resulting from the reversal of a previously recorded liability for a retirement agreement with the Company's former Chairman.
+In fiscal 2014, the Company recorded a \$2.0 million pre-tax charge related to donations made to the Movado Group Foundation.
+In fiscal 2014, the Company also recorded a \$0.8 million pre-tax charge related to the write down of excess displays and point of sale materials, as a result of the Company's decision to reduce the presence of ESQ Movado while expanding the Movado brand offering in certain retail doors.
+In both fiscal 2013 and 2012, the Company recorded a \$3.0 million pre-tax charge related to donations made to the Movado Group Foundation.

 Annual marketing expenditures are based principally on overall strategic considerations relative to maintaining or increasing market share in markets that management considers to be crucial to the Company's continued success as well as on general economic conditions in the various markets around the world in which the Company sells its products.
 Marketing expenses include various forms of media advertising, digital advertising and co-operative advertising with customers and distributors and other point-of-sale marketing and promotion spending.
-For fiscal 2013, 2012 and 2011, the Company increased its investment in marketing and advertising in order to elevate its connection to consumers and better position its brands in the marketplace.
+For fiscal 2014, 2013 and 2012, the Company increased its investment in marketing and advertising in order to elevate its connection to consumers and better position its brands in the marketplace.